Cryoglobulinemic vasculitis: Diagnosis

 The first step in quantitative assessment entails identification of the presence of cryoglobulins in the bloodstream, which can be a technically involved and inaccurate process with a high proportion of false-positives and false-negatives.
 Test tubes should be warmed to normal body temperature at 37 °C prior to collection of blood samples, which are centrifuged after the blood coagulates.
 This sample is then stored at reduced temperatures of 4 °C for a week.
 If present, cryoglobulins will form precipitate during this time and be visible as a white sedimented layer.
 If rewarmed from 4 °C to 37 °C, this precipitate will redissolve into the blood sample.
 Following centrifugation, the layer of cryoglobulins should be immunofixed and labeled to allow for classification of cryoglobulinemia type.

 Other nonspecific inflammatory markers are often elevated, including C-reactive protein and erythrocyte sedimentation rate, but are not required for diagnosis.
 Baseline laboratory markers, including metabolic panels, urinalysis, and urine protein, should be obtained to trend renal function through progression of the disease and monitor for glomerulonephritis.
 Complement levels and rheumatoid factor activity should additionally be assessed given the pathophysiology of cryoglobulinemia.

 Underlying inflammatory, infectious, and oncologic diseases should also be tested for as appropriate.
 Workup for viral RNA, autoantibodies, and malignant serological markers should be considered.
 Biopsy may be obtained to assess for immune complex deposition.

 Treatment

-The treatment of cryoglobulinemic vasculitis includes both immune modulator therapy and treatment of any underlying medical conditions.
-Rituximab may also be used in conjunction with glucocorticoids to inhibit B-cell proliferation and therefore decrease cryoglobulin production, although risks include infection and anemia.
+Management of cryoglobulinemic vasculitis is stratified according to the severity of organ involvement and the underlying etiology (infectious vs. non-infectious autoimmune):